basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

 The page visit counter did not exist prior to this method call, but the counter will be created (and incremented) all at once.

 Finally, we need to include `paid_account` in our map as a [[flag|Data Types#Flags]].
-Each user will initially be added to Riak as a non-paying user, and we can create methods to upgrade and downgrade the user's account:
+Each user will initially be added to Riak as a non-paying user, and we can create methods to upgrade and downgrade the user's account at will:

 ```ruby
 class User